Floating Heart

 Perennial

 Nymphoides aquatica is a Southeast native floating-leaf plant with round, lily-pad-like foliage and small white flowers held above the water.
 It spreads by runners and can carpet quiet pond bays — excellent shade for fish, frog perches, and dragonfly drama.
 The "banana plant" nickname comes from chunky winter tubers the aquarium hobby loves; in nature those tubers help it survive dry-downs.
 In subtropical and tropical Americas it is right at home in sheltered, acidic to neutral ponds.
-In tiny water features, thin runners so it does not smother everything. ☀️💧 Sun and Water: - Full sun to light shade; flowers best with sun. - Still or slow water; rooted in bottom muck with floating leaves. - Do not let the pond dry completely for long if you want to keep stands. ✂️ Propagation: - Detach plantlets from runners. - Tubers can be planted in submerged substrate in spring.
+In tiny water features, thin runners so it does not smother everything.
+Full sun to light shade; flowers best with sun.
+Still or slow water; rooted in bottom muck with floating leaves.
+Do not let the pond dry completely for long if you want to keep stands.
+Detach plantlets from runners.
+Tubers can be planted in submerged substrate in spring.
+Thin floating mats when coverage blocks light for submersed plants you value.
+Work in cool morning air so broken fragments drift less.
+Compost removed biomass in active piles; do not toss live pieces into new water bodies.

 Good Neighbors